bezmoradi/tutorials/go/17-concurrency.md

 ## Race Condition & Mutex

 A mutex, short for "mutual exclusion," is a synchronization mechanism used in concurrent programming to ensure that only one thread or goroutine can access a shared resource or critical section at a time.
 The purpose of a mutex is to prevent data races and maintain the consistency of shared data.

-### How a Mutex Works
+This is how mutex works:

-**Locking**: When a goroutine wants to access a critical section or modify a shared resource, it must acquire the mutex by calling the Lock method.
+**Locking**: When a goroutine wants to access a critical section or modify a shared resource, it must acquire the mutex by calling the `Lock` method.
 If the mutex is currently held by another goroutine, the requesting goroutine will be blocked until the mutex is released by the current holder.

 **Critical Section**: Once a goroutine has acquired the mutex, it can safely access the shared resource or execute a critical section of code.
 The mutex ensures that only one goroutine is in this critical section at any given time.

-**Unlocking**: After completing the critical section, the goroutine releases the mutex by calling the Unlock method.
+**Unlocking**: After completing the critical section, the goroutine releases the mutex by calling the `Unlock` method.
 This allows other goroutines waiting for the mutex to acquire it and proceed.

 ### Understanding Race Conditions